 The all-foam Allswell and Nectar are both affordable mattresses available for purchase online.
 Allswell is a new mattress brand from Walmart, while Nectar is a mattress brand devoted to the bed-in-a-box business model.
 Allswell also makes a hybrid foam-coil mattress, but this review will focus on the brand’s all-foam option.

-- Both are relatively affordable.
+- Both are all-foam mattresses and are relatively affordable.

-- They are close in thickness.
+- They are close in thickness and both incorporate memory foam.

 - Both are made with materials of certified quality.